“Your ukuleles are 10 out of 10 on sound, feel, and craftsmanship!”

 Backs and Sides

-Volumes are written about the tonal effects of various back and side woods, but while there may be statistical (and, frankly, marketing) utility to some of these assertions, the effects of scale length, body design, top wood selection, builder decisions, strings, and player technique are vastly more important.
-Furthermore, individual boards of the same species can vary widely in sound.
+Volumes are written about the tonal effects of various back and side woods, but while there may be statistical (and, frankly, marketing) utility to some of these assertions, the effects of scale length, body design, top wood selection, builder decisions, string choice, and player technique are vastly more important.
+Furthermore, individual boards of the same species–even consecutive cuts from a single plank that are visually identical– can vary widely in sound.
 Help me understand your playing style and desired sound, then I can guide you toward good options.

 There are numerous other things a luthier considers in collecting and using wood, including critical factors in how the wood is sawn and seasoned, and long term reliability with certain types of figure (fancy visual qualities).
 I’ve already rejected wood that I don’t trust or like, so unless you are very sensitive to some issue (I’m allergic to cocobolo, for instance), don’t worry about them.
 I say…